|

 Link to map.

-The easiest way to get into Sloan Canyon NCA is on trails originating in the higher neighborhoods of Henderson (Anthem area).
-Access can also be made from Las Vegas Blvd., south of the urban area, and by dirt roads that penetrate BLM lands surrounding the NCA.
+Sloan Canyon, the main entry point, now has a paved road and trailhead with a visitor contact station at the end of Nawghaw Poa Road (Paiute language for Bighorn Sheep Road).
+Several other trails originate from the higher neighborhoods of Henderson (Anthem area).
+Access can also be made from Las Vegas Blvd, south of the urban area, and by dirt roads that penetrate BLM lands surrounding the NCA.

 HOURS